All Episodes

 What the hell was the point?

-And at the same time they stopped being Republicans, they got credit for it.
+And at the same time, they stopped being Republicans, they got credit for it.

-The media loved them, moderate Republicans loved them.
+The media loved them.

-He has taken as sharp a turn left as any politician I have seen ever in my life.
+Now, look, he has taken as sharp a turn left as any politician I have seen ever in my life.

 He's now endorsed McCain.

-Tom broke on a soundbite we played last hour, said, I don't think Limbaugh is correct, calling Schwarzenegger and Giuliani liberal.
+Tom Broke on a soundbite we played last hour said, I don't think Limbaugh is correct calling Schwarzenegger and Giuliani liberal.

-Arnold Schwarzenegger will be invited to every Kennedy family party that there is.
+Mr. Brokaw, Arnold Schwarzenegger will be invited to every Kennedy family party that there is.

-Jane Fonda defines liberalism these days anyway.
+Who's the Jane Fonda defines liberalism these days anyway?

 Quick timeout, folks.